njsgaynor/AutoHEC/src/README.txt

 ## Structure of automation code from Optimatics (as modified by NJS Gaynor) ##
 # runModel.cmd #
+** You must choose the input text file that lists the names of the config files.
+   Use two colons to comment out all the options you do *not* wish to use. **
 --description: sets environmental variables and initiates python scripts; command- line input should be text file that contains the prefixes for each hecConfig.py file